RomainFallet/home-mailserver/README.md

 [Back to top ↑](#installation-guide)

-Now that you have an passwordless SSH access to your Raspberry Pie, we will disallow password authentication.
+Now that you have a passwordless SSH access to your Raspberry Pie, we will disallow password authentication.
 This will prevent all non authorized computers from being able to access it through SSH.